SueMottet/kickstarter-analysis/README.md

 * Failed Theater play projects had median goals of a little over $3000

 ### Dataset limitations
-- What are some limitations of this dataset?
 1. Aged data: Data is from Kickstarter campaigns created between 2009 and 2017. (pre-COVID19 epidemic) Patterns may have changed in more recent years.
 2. Dataset size: 4114 international Kickstarter campaigns
-3. Outliers:
+3. Outliers: The campaign data contains some outliers that should be reviewed when using the results of this analysis

 ## Additional possibly useful visualization
 - What are some other possible tables and/or graphs that we could create?